Adventureland (Iowa): Palace Entertainment era (2021-2025)

+In August 2024, Adventureland hosted its first-ever drone show, with three shows.
+Originally, Adventureland had planned to feature fireworks every Friday night throughout the summer as part of the Festival of Decades.
+However, Prairie Meadows, a neighboring horse track and casino, protested the plan to the Altoona City Council.

+In response, Adventureland planned a three-night drone show, August 16-18, which was the largest drone show of its kind in Iowa.
+Guests also got to help pick which rides would be featured in the show.

+Adventureland welcomed its first-ever national American Coaster Enthusiasts (ACE) event on Saturday, August 17, 2024.
+The event, Preservation Con, gathered hundreds of coaster enthusiasts from across the country to celebrate historic roller coasters.
+During the event, ACE officially recognized Tornado as a Roller Coaster Landmark.

+Herschend era (2025-Present)

+Herschend officially acquired Adventureland Resort, along with all other Palace Entertainment properties, on May 27, 2025.
+The planned acquisition was first announced on March 18, 2025, when Herschend had signed a definitive agreement to acquire all of Palace Entertainment’s U.S. properties from Parques Reunidos.

 Themed areas and attractions

 The park contains many design nods inspired by Disneyland.
 The entrance has a train station with two tunnels (on the left- and right-hand side) leading into the Main Street area, just like at Disneyland or Walt Disney World's Magic Kingdom (and also similar to many other parks built since Disneyland opened in 1955); over in Outlaw Gulch, there are several tombstones that have virtually the same wording as tombstones outside of Walt Disney World's Haunted Mansion attraction; the rocking pirate ship (Galleon) has played a soundtrack that included splashing water and an excerpt from the Pirates of the Caribbean theme song, "Yo Ho".
 Adventureland is a theme area of its own at Disneyland.
 The different themed areas in Adventureland are: